 - Return to Work Concerns Faced by People Dealing with Cancer and Caregivers summarizes a literature review and consultations to determine current Canadian information about challenges faced by people dealing with cancer, and their caregivers, when the person with cancer returns to the workplace.
 Surveys were completed by 410 people diagnosed with cancer and 60 caregivers.
 Additional focus groups also informed the findings.

-- Research Related to Workplace Support for Cancer Survivors shares the results of interviews and focus groups with employers and other stakeholders.
+- Research Related to Workplace Support for Cancer Survivor shares the results of interviews and focus groups with employers and other stakeholders.
 These explored the perspectives and challenges faced by employers when a staff member’s capacity to work is affected by cancer.

 Survivorship: Part of the national cancer strategy